 What type of food experiences are available in Sydney?

-There are tours that explore a suburb, cuisine or a style of cooking.
-You can also join a themed or progressive dinner, a brewery or winery tour or uncover the cities hidden bars.
+Some tours explore a suburb, others a cuisine or a style of cooking.
+You can also join a themed or progressive dinner, a brewery or winery tour or uncover the city’s hidden bars.
 You can book private food tours that visit several parts of town or a special degustation harbour cruise with a focus on a particular winemaker or producer.
 The range of food experiences on offer in Sydney is quite broad.